Carrots Are Orange

 DIY Montessori Toys – Supplies

-The cool part about Montessori toys for babies is that often you can create on your own with your own materials already in your home.
+The cool part about Montessori toys for babies is that you can often create them on your own with your own materials already in your home.
+Educational toys for infants should not be complicated.

-Tugging Box and Other DIY Montessori Toys for Babies
+Tugging Box and Other Simple DIY Montessori Toys for Babies

 Tugging Box